Portimao, Portugal

 When we asked people about industries and career opportunities in Portimao, they reponded:

 "Foreigners in Portimao often find employment in the tourism industry, working in hotels, restaurants, and bars.
 They may also work as tour guides, providing insights into the local culture and attractions.
 Some foreigners work in real estate, helping other expats find homes or vacation properties.
 Others may find jobs in retail, particularly in stores that cater to tourists.
 There are also opportunities for foreigners to teach English or other languages in local schools or private language institutions.
-Additionally, some foreigners may work remotely in various fields such as IT, design, or digital marketing," explained one expat living in Portimao, Portugal.
+Additionally, some foreigners may work remotely in various fields such as IT, design, or digital marketing," said one expat who made the move to Portimao.

 What is life like in Portimao?